 - Use a proper cheese cutting knife if you can, one which has a sharp blade and pronged end so you can pick up the cheese elegantly and pop it on your plate.

 - You may want to have two knives, one for the hard cheeses and one for the soft cheeses.
-This prevents the soft cheeses from getting smeared from the knife all over the hard ones during cutting, which looks messy and spoils the tastes.
+This prevents the soft cheeses from getting smeared from the knife all over the hard ones during cutting, which looks messy and spoils the taste.
 If all else fails, clean the knife between cutting.

 - The most important thing of all is to remember that the cheeseboard should look good at all times as it goes around the table to be presented to your fellow diners.
 So replenish accompaniments like fruit, nuts and chutneys as they diminish and remove any messy bits as you go along.
 That way, every serving for every guest will be a delicious experience!